Mauve Factor, Pyroluria or Pyrrole Disorder are three different names used for the same genetic condition.

 - Digestive conditions

-For best results, consider a holistic approach that integrates several strategies to reduce stress by addressing biochemical, physiological, energetic, emotional and/or spiritual imbalances.
+For best results, consider a holistic approach that integrates several strategies to reduce stress by addressing biochemical, physiological, energetic, emotional and spiritual imbalances.

 Functional Medicine Treatment for Pyroluria

-It is recommended that a qualified practitioner be consulted in order to assess symptoms, take a case history and:
+It is recommended that a qualified practitioner is consulted to assess symptoms, take a case history and:

 - Test for zinc, magnesium and B6 levels